-- 2. Tap "Monitor" just below the Echo logo.
+- 2. Tap "Monitor" at the bottom of the screen.
 Confirm the ICAO, Callsign and Emitter shown are the correct values for your aircraft. - 3.
 Programming of the echoUAT is now complete.

 Tip: You may need to be in "Airplane mode" on some smart devices if the information did not program correctly.
 This will usually turn your devices' Wi-Fi off so be sure to turn it back on when enabling Airplane mode.
 Verify you are connected to the Ping-XXXX network.